Effective: November 15, 2007

 To schedule an appointment for issuance of Security ID Cards, please contact the Human Resources Department at (321) 952-3421.

 We appreciate your interest in the City of Palm Bay.
-Please feel free to contact the office of Purchasing and Contracts, or the Human Resources Department with any questions.
+Please feel free to contact the Procurement Department or the Human Resources Department with any questions.